-Figure 10: relation between a use case in the use case model and its extension The extend relation represents the enrichment of a use case by the definition of additional actions (see figure 10).
-An extend relationship from use case A to use case B indicates that an instance of use case B may include (constrained by specific conditions specified in the extension) the behavior specified by A. The definition of extend includes both a condition for the extension and a reference to an extension point in the target use case, that is, a position in the use case where additions may be made.
+Figure 9: relation between a use case in the use case model and its extension for the extension and a reference to an extension point in the target use case, that is, a position in the use case where additions may be made.
 Once an instance of a (target) use case reaches an extension point to which an extend relationship is referring, the condition of the relationship is evaluated.
 If the condition is fulfilled, the sequence obeyed by the use-case instance is extended to include the sequence of the extending use case.

 Example:

-The use case in figures 5 and 6 can be extended in order to count how many people have renovated the loan of a technical book.
+The use case in figures 4 and 5 can be extended in order to count how many people have renovated the loan of a technical book.
 This extension can be achieved without modifying the original use case, by means of an extend relationship and a new use case specifying the increment of behavior.
-Figure 10 shows this relationship between use cases.
+Figure 9 shows this relationship between use cases.
 In this case the extension point specified by the extend relationships is the action of renewing a loan.
 The condition of the extension is that the book is a technical one.

 Let Statistic be the use case above mentioned specifying the increment of behavior.
-Statistic has a single operation with a single action sequence, as follows: Statistic.operation.actionSequence= {<updateRenewsCounter>} The extend relationship ext is as follows:
+Statistic has a single operation with a single action sequence, as follows:

-ext.base= RenewLoan

-ext.extension= Statistic
+Statistic.operation.actionSequence= {<updateRenewsCounter>}

-ext.condition= the book is technical

-ext.extensionPoint= { renew loan }
+The extend relationship ext is as follows: ext.base= RenewLoan ext.extension= Statistic ext.condition= the book is technical ext.extensionPoint= { renew loan }

-Let StatisticRenewLoan be the use case obtained from RenewLoan by the application of the extension above, i.e. StatisticRenewLoan $\oplus{ext}$ Statistic.
+Let StatisticRenewLoan be the use case that developers expect to obtain from RenewLoan by the application of the extension above, i.e.

-The textual representation of StatisticRenewLoan is as follows: